I Compared 3 Quotes for My Move from Colorado to Texas

 Actual cost $2,176

-Here’s how her estimates compared:
+Here’s how my three estimates stacked up:

 Moving company Estimated weight/number of items Estimated cost